-- if the strike rate is the same as the forward rate, the profit threshold of the option is higher (including the option premium) than that of a forward deal.
-Due to the option premium the company realises the exchange rate of a regular forward deal at a lower exchange rate upon expiry (forward premium). - the company receives an option premium on the trade date - the option premium and the strike rate, with a given tenor and notional amount, can be tailored to your expectations, plans and budget.
-Changing a parameter entails change in the rest. - the position can be closed with a counter deal (buying of a EUR call option) at any time before the expiry date, but this will always come at a cost for your company, because an option never has a negative value risks of transaction
+- if the strike rate is the same as the forward rate, the profit threshold of the option is more advantageous (after the reduction of the option premium) than a forward deal.
+Due to the option premium the company realises the exchange rate of a regular forward deal at a higher exchange rate upon expiry (forward + premium). - the company receives an option premium on the trade date - the option premium and the strike rate, with a given tenor and notional amount, can be tailored to your expectations, plans and budget.
+Changing a parameter entails change in the rest. - the position can be closed with a counter deal (buying of EUR put option), at any time before the expiry date, but this will always come at a cost for your company, because an option never has a negative value risks of transaction

-- no protection against a possible appreciation of the HUF - the transaction does not allow you to benefit from a potential depreciation of the HUF - unlimited foreign exchange loss potential - closing the position before the expiry date may cause a loss if the option premium paid upon the time of closing is more than what was received when the option was sold - the market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies for the given tenor, the difference between the interest rates for
+- no protection against a potential depreciation of the forint - this transaction does not allow you to benefit from a potential appreciation of the forint - unlimited foreign exchange loss potential - closing the position before the expiry date may cause a loss if the option premium paid upon the time of closing is more than what was received when the option was sold - The market value of options is determined by the evolution of the spot exchange rate, the interest rate levels of the two currencies

-- the given tenor, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
+- for the given tenor, the difference between the interest rates for the given tenor, the number of days remaining until the expiry of the transaction, and the evolution of market volatility.
 The drop in market liquidity could lead to a bid-offer spread widening, which could also affect the market value of the position negatively. - the change in market value could lead to an obligation of temporary or permanent increase of collateral which may affect the company's liquidity and solvency negatively.
 In case of exceptional market circumstances (e.g. money market and other crises) the negative market value of the position from the Client's viewpoint could reach such extreme levels that providing sufficient collateral may cause the company to become insolvent.
 Moreover, failure to provide additional collateral in time might lead to the closure of open positions thus prompt realization of losses, which may affect the company's liquidity and solvency negatively. - chapter I/b. entitled "Risk Factors" of "K&H Treasury Handbook of Market Risk Management" lists those risks that do not originate exclusively from the nature of the product described here, but rather, from other factors.